algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 As this app is a "Tinder-like" application, a match system was needed.
 This system is defined as follows:
 First, the app will do a preventive match depending on the soft skills of the job-seeker and the ones researched by a company for a job.
-Then, these offers will appear on the screen of the job seeker so that he can select the ones he is interested in and only then the company will be able to see his profile and accept it to have the final "match". the specific steps of this concept are defined bellow:
+Then, these offers will appear on the screen of the job seeker so that he can select the ones he is interested in and only then the company will be able to see his profile and accept it to have the final "match". the specific steps of this concept are defined below:

 - Application matches job-seeker and job offers depending on the soft skills researched.
   - Companies will be able to select "big" soft skills for their job offer and job-seekers will be able to select "small" soft skills